Connect with others who understand.

 Medically reviewed by Chiara Rocchi, M.D.

-Written by Torrey Kim
+Written by Cathy Habas

-If you’ve been diagnosed with EDS or you think you might have it, read on to discover more about its causes, symptoms, treatment options, and more.
+If you’ve been diagnosed with EDS or you think you might have it, read on to discover more about its causes, symptoms, and treatment options.

 What Is Excessive Daytime Sleepiness?

+Excessive daytime sleepiness occurs when you have trouble staying alert or awake during the day.
 EDS differs from standard tiredness, drowsiness, or fatigue.
-While those symptoms may make someone want to sleep, people with EDS actually need to go to sleep.
-Keep in mind, though, that people can have both fatigue and EDS at the same time.
+While those symptoms may make you want to sleep, people with EDS actually need to go to sleep.
+Keep in mind, though, that it’s possible to have both fatigue and EDS at the same time.

 • Irritability